shadowsocks/shadowsocks-org/src/content/en/config/02-advanced.md

 ## Optimize the shadowsocks server on Linux

-This article is originally posted on [Lv.
-MAX](https://maxlv.net/optimize-a-shadowsocks-server/).

 First of all, upgrade your Linux kerenl to 3.5 or later.

 ### Step 1, increase the maximum number of open file descriptors